 - Notify your department liaison of any additional awards, grants, media mentions, or press releases.
 They can then share the information with the Wisconsin Foundation and Alumni Association and inform the donor(s) of the news.

-- Be available to meet with your donor(s).
+- Connect with your donor(s).
 The donor(s) may ask to interact directly with you (e.g., meet for dinner, tour your lab, etc.).

 Information about the Donor(s) and Fund